-Three bays cut deep inland – in the west the sheltered Paroikia Bay, with the island's capital that serves as the main sailing port and as a yacht charter base; in the north the bay which shelters the little town of Naoussa, which in Roman times was the island's main port for the shipment of Lychnites marble; and in the east the flat Marmara bay.
+Three bays cut deep inland – in the west the sheltered Parikia bay, with the island's capital that serves as the main sailing and ferry port and as a yacht charter base; in the north the bay which shelters the little town of Naousa, which in Roman times was the island's main port for the shipment of Lychnites marble; and in the east the flat Marmara bay.

 The island's considerable prosperity has depended since ancient times on agriculture, favoured by fertile soil and an abundance of water, and on the working on marble, which is still quarried on a small scale.
 In recent years the rapid development of the tourist trade has brought changes in the landscape, the island's economy and its social structure.

 Off the northern tip of Antiparos you can sail up close to two islets of volcanic origin, which guard the channel.